macdao/ocds-guide-to-setting-up-mac/README.en.md

 MacDown is a Markdown editor.
 As Mou doesn't support code highlighting, I switched to MacDown, which supports [GFM](https://help.github.com/articles/github-flavored-markdown/) perfectly.

-I like MarkDown a lot, and I write articles(include this one) with Markdown, also for slides([reveal.js](https://github.com/hakimel/reveal.js/)).
+I like Markdown a lot, and I write articles(include this one) with Markdown, also for slides([reveal.js](https://github.com/hakimel/reveal.js/)).
 Markdown makes me focus on the content itself, and won't waste me too much time on the styles and layouts.

 Installation: